What Sports Bettors Need to Know About the Hot Hand Fallacy

 They also found that despite knowing a player had a 50% success rate with his shots, observers thought that the shooter’s shot percentage would shoot up to 61% after he had just sunk a basket, and decrease to 42% after having missed.

 However, only 1 out of 26 players actually showed any kind of significant statistical correlation between their shots and their streaks.

 They replicated the same study with 3 point shots instead of free throws and got the same results.

 The critical finding in their studies was two-fold.
-Firstly, research found that, in a controlled setting, both field goal and free throw attempts were statistically independent of each other.
+Firstly, the research found that, in a controlled setting, both field goal and free throw attempts were statistically independent of each other.

-Secondly, they discovered that believing in player with “a hot hand” didn’t successfully predict whether the following shot would go in or miss.
+Secondly, they discovered that believing in the player with “a hot hand” didn’t successfully predict whether the following shot would go in or miss.
 Players themselves can be easily influenced by the HHF.

 Why Do We Want To Believe in The Hot Hand Fallacy?

 It’s difficult for people to understand randomness and random sequences of events.
 Our natural tendency is to assign meaning to unrelated events because of the way the human mind works.

 We often judge one isolated sequence (like a string of successful free throws) as being representative of a greater pattern, or the norm.

 If we turn on a basketball game and watch Andrew Wiggins sink 10 consecutive free throws, it’s easy for us to instinctively imagine that this is the new norm and that he’ll never miss again.
 At some point, he’s going to regress closer to his career average of .741.